PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 In this example we load all the files from the current directory into our locker.

-# Attach all files in the current directory with just the filename as the stored filename
+# Attach all files in the current directory using the short filename

 Get-ChildItem | Add-PowerPassAttachment